-Digestion.-The changes from the vegetable-feeding Tadpole to the carnivorous Frog have been described.
-The alimentary canal is peculiar in this class, in that it has no ileocæcal valve to mark the distinction between large and small intestine.
+Digestion.-The changes from the vegetable-feeding Tadpole to the carnivorous Frog have been spoken of.
+The alimentary canal is further peculiar in not indicating the distinction between small and great intestines by the presence of an ileocæcal valve.

 Circulation.-In the Caduci-branchiata the circulation changes from that of a fish to that of a reptile.
-The heart at first consists of a single auricle and a single ventricle; the ventricle forces the blood into the dilated commencement, called bulbus arteriosus, of a large artery; this transmits it by four vascular arches to the gills, which, at first external, have given place to four internal laminated plates.
+The heart at first consists of a single auricle and a single ventricle; the ventricle forces the blood into the dilated commencement, called 'bulbus arteriosus,' of a large artery ; this transmits it by four vascular arches to the gills, which, at first external, have given place to four internal laminated plates.
 From the gills it is collected by branchial veins and poured into a large dorsal vessel, which transmits it to every part of the body.
-As the animal gradually changes from a water-breathing to an air-breathing creature, these vascular arches change too; from each arch small vessels pass directly down and empty their contents into the descending aorta; these enlarge until all the blood enters them; the upper three constitute permanent channels, connecting the bulbus arteriosus and descending aorta; the fourth or lowest becomes, as the lungs develop, the pulmonary artery; the blood is returned from the lungs by pulmonary veins, which enter a superadded auricle, from which it is poured into the single ventricle.
-In some cases there is a partial septum developed in the ventricle, so far as to foreshadow the perfectly four-chambered heart of birds and mammals.
+As the animal gradually changes from a water-breathing to an air-breathing creature, these vascular arches change too; from each arch small vessels pass directly down and empty their contents into the descending aorta : these enlarge until all the blood enters them ; the upper three constitute permanent channels, connecting the bulbus arteriosus and descending aorta ; the fourth or lowest becomes. as the lungs develop, the pulmonary artery; the blood is returned from the lungs by pulmonary veins, which enter a superadded auricle, from which it is poured into the single ventricle.
+In some cases there is a partial septum developed in the ventricle, so far as to foreshadow the perfectly fourchambered heart of birds and mammals.
 In the Perenni-branchiata, the three upper vascular arches continue through life to supply blood to the gills; the fourth becomes the pulmonary artery as in the former instance.